ome/ngff-spec/specification.md

 "multiscales" contains a list of dictionaries where each entry describes a multiscale image.

-Each "multiscales" dictionary MUST contain the field "coordinateSystems", see [[#coord-sys-md]], with the following constraints.
+Each "multiscales" dictionary MUST contain the field "coordinateSystems", see [coordinateSystems metadata](coord-sys-md), with the following constraints.
 The length of "axes" must be between 2 and 5 and MUST be equal to the dimensionality of the zarr arrays storing the image data (see "datasets:path").
 The "axes" MUST contain 2 or 3 entries of "type:space" and MAY contain one additional entry of "type:time" and MAY contain one additional entry of "type:channel" or a null / custom type.
 The order of the entries MUST correspond to the order of dimensions of the zarr arrays.
 In addition, the entries MUST be ordered by "type" where the "time" axis must come first (if present), followed by the  "channel" or custom axis (if present) and the axes of type "space".